10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, FB, FDX)

 - Here comes the Fed .
 Markets are pricing in a 62.4% chance that the central bank raises its fed funds rate by 25 basis points to a range between 2.25% and 2.50%, according to Bloomberg data.

-- A missing regional manufacturing report in China is raising concerns that the economy is weaker than the government will acknowledge .
-A purchasing managers' index report from Guangdong, a Chinese province just north of Hong Kong, has stopped being produced as the central government deemed it "illegal" after months of trending lower.
+- A missing regional manufacturing report in China is raising concerns that the economy is weaker than the government will admit .
+A purchasing managers index report from Guangdong, a province just north of Hong Kong, has stopped being produce as the central government deemed it "illegal" after months of trending lower.

-- Facebook acknowledges allowing Netflix and Spotify access to your private messages .
+- Facebook admits it allowed Netflix and Spotify access to your private messages .
 "Did partners get access to messages?
 Yes," the social-media giant said in a blog post Tuesday.
-"But people had to explicitly sign in to Facebook first to use a partner's messaging feature."
+"But people had to explicitly sign in to Facebook first to use a partner's messaging feature.

 - GE Healthcare files a confidential IPO .
-A public filing is likely to happen in the spring, and the new company could have an enterprise value of $65 billion to $70 billion, according to Bloomberg.
+A pulic filing is likely to happen in the spring, and the new company could have an enterprise value of between $65 billion and $70 billion, according to Bloomberg.

-- Pfizer and GlaxoSmithKline sign a megadeal that could change the face of healthcare .
-The British pharma giant GlaxoSmithKline will merge its consumer-health business with Pfizer to create a joint venture that will have almost $10 billion of sales, giving it a market share the two say will far exceed that of rivals such as Johnson & Johnson, Sanofi, and Bayer.
+- Pfizer and GlaxoSmithKline sign a mega deal that could change the face of healthcare .
+British pharma giant GlaxoSmithKline will merger its consumer-health business with Pfizer to create a joint venture that will have almost $10 billion of sales, giving it a market share that they say will far exceed rivals such as Johnson & Johnson, Sanofi, and Bayer.

 - FedEx says it sees a slowdown in global trade .
-The logistics giant slashed its 2019 outlook, saying it has seen a noticeable slowdown in Europe and Asia.
+The logistics giant slashed its 2019 outlook, saying it has seen a noteable slowdown in Europe and Asia.

 - Blue Apron falls below $1 for the first time .
-Shares of the meal-kit maker touched a low of $0.88 on Tuesday before settling at $0.90.
+Shares of the meal-kit maker touched a low of $0.88 Tuesday, before settling at $0.90.
 They are now down 91% since their June 2017 initial public offering.

 - Earnings reports trickle out .
 General Mills and Paychex report ahead of the opening bell.

-- US economic data is light .
-Existing-home sales will be released at 10 a.m.
+- US economic is light .
+Exisiting home sales will be released at 10 a.m.
 ET.
 The US 10-year yield is down 1 basis point at 2.81%.

 NOW WATCH: The equity chief at $6.3 trillion BlackRock weighs in on the trade war, a possible recession, and offers her best investing advice for a tricky 2019 landscape